Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 - Definition of `main`
 - Definitions of other functions

 It makes sense to put `#include` directives first, since they bring in information that will likely be needed in several places within the program. `#define` directives create macros, which are generally used throughout the program.
 Putting type definitions above the declarations of external variables is logical, since the declarations of these variables may refer to the type names just defined.
 Declaring external variables next makes them available to all the functions that follow.
 Declaring all functions except for `main` avoids the problems that arise when a function is called before the compiler has seen its prototype.
 This practice also makes it possible to arrange the function definitions in any order whatsoever: alphabetically by function name or with related functions grouped together, for example.
-Defining `main` before the other functions makes it easier for a reader to locate the program’s starting point.
+Defining `main` before the other functions makes it easier for a reader to locate the program's starting point.

 A final suggestion: Precede each function definition by a boxed comment that gives the name of the function, explains its purpose, discusses the meaning of each parameter, describes its return value (if any), and lists any side effects it has (such as modifying external variables).

 ### 10.5.1 (PROGRAM) Classifying a Poker Hand

-To show how a C program might be organized, let’s attempt a program that’s a little more complex than our previous examples.
+To show how a C program might be organized, let's attempt a program that's a little more complex than our previous examples.
 The program will read and classify a poker hand.
 Each card in the hand will have both a *suit* (clubs, diamonds, hearts, or spades) and a *rank* (two, three, four, five, six, seven, eight, nine, ten, jack, queen, king, or ace).
-We won't allow the use of jokers, and we’ll assume that aces are high.
+We won't allow the use of jokers, and we'll assume that aces are high.
 The program will read a hand of five cards, then classify the hand into one of the following categories (listed in order from best to worst):

 - straight flush (both a straight and a flush)
 - four-of-a-kind (four cards of the same rank)